retypeapp/retype/guides/cli.md

   title: Company X
 ```

-If there is already a `retype.yml` file within the project, runnin the `retype init` command will not create a new `retype.yml` file.
+If there is already a `retype.yml` file within the project, running the `retype init` command will not create a new `retype.yml` file.

 The `retype.yml` file is not _actually_ required, but you will want to make custom [configurations](/configuration/project.md) to your project and this is how those instructions are passed to Retype.

 ### Options

 ```
-init:
+Description:
   Initialize a new Retype project

 Usage:
-  retype init [options] [<path>]
+  retype init [<path>] [options]

 Arguments:
   <path>  Path to the project root [Optional]

 Options:
-  --override <override>    JSON configuration overriding Retype config values -v, --verbose            Verbose logging
+  --override <override>  JSON configuration overriding Retype config values -v, --verbose          Enable verbose logging
   -?, -h, --help         Show help and usage information
 ```

 ---